Retirees in Mexico live active, healthy, lifestyles underpinned by Mexico’s agreeable climates, first-class amenities, and affordable living costs.

 Tax Affairs for Retirees in Mexico

 As a country, Mexico has an enormous amount to offer retirees.
-You have a choice of climates, ranging from spring-like weather all year-round to warm humid sea front locations and the dry heat of desert.
+You have a choice of climates, ranging from spring-like weather all year-round to warm humid sea front locations, and the dry heat of desert.
 With a range of climate types and diverse topographies, Mexico provides choice and, as we explain in this article, it’s important to match climates you feel comfortable with and the places that offer them as you short-list places to live in Mexico.

 Mexico’s pace of life is ideal for retirement—you can relax, and still lead an active retirement.
 While stress levels depend on each individual, Mexico’s laid-back atmosphere, it’s agreeable climate, friendly people and welcoming culture provide an ideal environment for low-stress living.

 Good healthcare is widely available.
 Mexico has good doctors, dentists, hospitals and other medical specialists.
-There are a range of insurance services available for you to buy to safeguard you and your dependents from the cost of private medical bills.
+There are a range of insurance services available for you to buy to safeguard you and your dependents from the cost of private medical bills, including medical evacuation services.

 Your retirement income can go further in Mexico.
 Exactly how far will depend on your lifestyle expectations.
 A section below on this page deals with actual living costs, but the essential point to remember is that the basic foods and drink are considerably less expensive in Mexico than they are in Europe and most places in the USA and Canada.
 Eating out can be less expensive too, and extremely good value for money.

-Utility bills can be lower (with the exception of electricity which has risen significantly recently), property taxes and maintenance costs are very low, and you may be able to structure your finances so that your retirement income is very tax efficient for you.
+Utility bills can be lower that you pay if you live in the US, Canada or western Europe, property taxes and maintenance costs are low, and you may be able to structure your finances so that your retirement income is very tax efficient for you.

-If your retirement income is generated in a ‘hard currency’ such as the US or Canadian dollar, the British pound or the Euro, you will find your earnings stretch further on the basics needed for everyday living than it would in Europe, the US or Canada, for example.
+If your retirement income is generated in a ‘hard currency’ such as the US or Canadian dollar, the British pound or the Euro, you will find your earnings stretch further on the basics needed for everyday living.

 Whether you retire permanently in Mexico or live here say, only during the winter months, is up to you and your lifestyle choices.
-This will in all likelihood depend, on the most part, upon your social and family ties back home.
-It takes, on average, between 16-18 hours of traveling to get to Mexico (door-to-door) from Europe and between 6-12 hours from Canada/USA, which means either you, or your friends and family will need to make an effort to see each other.
+This choice is usually guided by people’s social and family ties back home.
+It takes, on average, between 18-26 hours of traveling to get to Mexico (door-to-door) from western Europe; between 4-8 hours from Mexico to the mid/southern continental States of the USA, and up to 12 hours to travel from Mexico to Canada.